jpcampos/camp-demo/README.md

        - Merge to master
        - A pull request from a branch from master
        - A scheduled nightly build corresponding to 07:40 AM UTC time (around 7:40 AM Calgary time)
+       - An upload of the jar file `camp-demo-0.0.1-SNAPSHOT.jar`
+       - A docker build and push to the [Public Registry](https://hub.docker.com/r/jpcampos/bootprojects/tags)

    The source file for the CI build is located in the source project at:

    [Camp Demo Build yml file](https://github.com/jpcampos/camp-demo/blob/master/.github/workflows/maven.yml)

+   The application is then deployed to a [vultr cloud server](http://66.42.67.233:8090/swagger-ui.html) via a chron job that performs a teardown, docker pull of latest build on registry and rebuild the application. *NOTE* The application will retain the persisted reservations in the system.

    ## Docker build